kdeldycke/awesome-engineering-team-management/readme.md

 - [Selectorate theory](https://en.wikipedia.org/wiki/Selectorate_theory) - “In selectorate theory, three groups of people affect leaders.
 These groups are the nominal selectorate, the real selectorate, and the winning coalition. (…) To remain in power, leaders must maintain their winning coalition.”

+- [Circulation of elite](https://en.wikipedia.org/wiki/Circulation_of_elite) - “Changes of regime, revolutions, and so on occur not when rulers are overthrown from below, but when one elite replaces another.”

 - “Playing the game well is now front and center” ([source](https://news.ycombinator.com/item?id=21925738)), or why the [Key practices for achieving large professional goals](https://nodramadevops.com/2019/12/key-practices-for-achieving-large-professional-goals/) is missing the parts about office politics.

 - [“Company I've worked for had manager who tried to ship features over the weekend with a ragtag team of developers who don't understand why that's a bad idea.”](https://news.ycombinator.com/item?id=22285123) - Tactics of hustling managers, and how the company reacting to that kind of manager makes or break a good place to work.